BetonQuest/BetonQuest/docs/Documentation/Features/Conversations.md

 1. The key is the NpcID, the value a ConversationID.

-A Npc will only react to right clicks by default.
+A NPC will only react to right clicks by default.
 This can be changed by setting `npcs.accept_left_click` in the config.yml to `true`.

 You can assign the same conversation to multiple NPCs.
-It is not possible to assign multiple conversations to one npc.
+It is not possible to assign multiple conversations to one NPC.
 For this purpose, have a look at [cross-conversation-pointers](#cross-conversation-pointers) though.